 Presently Casper does not slash if a validator equivocates or misbehaves.
 If a node equivocates, other validators will ignore its messages, and the node will become inactive.
 The node will terminate once it detects that it has equivocated.

-Validators define a commission (or delegation rate) that they take in exchange for providing staking services.
-This commission is represented as a percentage of the rewards that the validator retains for their services.
+Validators define a delegation rate that they take in exchange for providing staking services.
+This rate is a percentage of the rewards that the validator retains for their services.

 It is important to know that the cost of the delegation process is approximately 3 CSPR.
-Ensure you have extra CSPR in your account apart from the amount you are delegating; otherwise, the transaction will fail.
-For example, if you want to delegate 1000 CSPR, you need to have at least 1003 CSPR in your account.
+Ensure you have extra CSPR in your account's main purse apart from the amount you are delegating; otherwise, the transaction will fail.
+For example, if you want to delegate 1000 CSPR, you need to have at least 1003 CSPR in your account's main purse.

 Validators receive rewards proportional to their stake for securing the network and participating in consensus (by voting and finalizing blocks).
-Delegators receive a portion of the validator's rewards, proportional to what they delegated, minus the validator's commission (or delegation rate).
+Delegators receive a portion of the validator's rewards, proportional to what they delegated, minus the validator's delegation rate.
 The rewards earned are reduced if a validator is offline or cannot vote on many blocks.

 There is no precise reward per block.
 Rewards are split proportionally among stakes within an era and are distributed at the end of each era.